Skip to main content

 4

-• Restart policy (Agent only)systemd restart behaviour for the underlying processes (e.g. always, on-failure).
+• Restart policy (Agent only) — restart behaviour for the underlying processes: On failure (default), Always, or Never.

-• Status — populated from the executor’s reporter loop, refreshed on each poll.
+• Status — reported by the executor and refreshed each sync.

-• Logs — streamed live from each underlying process.
+• Logs — streamed live from each process.
 See Node logs.

 • Monitoring — sync progress, peers, and per-process metrics.
 See Node monitoring.

-To change anything after deploy — resources, config, or version — see Edit node configuration and Upgrade a node.
+To change anything later — resources, config, or version — see Edit node configuration and Upgrade a node.